cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_05-00-00_testnet-introduction-en.md

 ---
 ## About Vasil testnet

-Cardano’s Vasil developer testnet is now available for public testing.

-Vasil enforces the next major upgrade to the Cardano protocol using [Cardano’s HFC approach](https://docs.cardano.org/core-concepts/about-hard-forks).
-It is named after a much loved and respected Cardano community member, Vasil St Dabov.
+Vasil enforces the next major upgrade to the Cardano protocol using [Cardano’s hard fork combinator (HFC) approach](https://docs.cardano.org/core-concepts/about-hard-forks).
+This upgrade is named after a much loved and respected Cardano community member, Vasil St Dabov.

-The Vasil hard fork brings changes that will improve [the handling of on-chain (Plutus) scripts](https://iohk.io/en/blog/posts/2022/04/13/boosting-cardano-s-throughput-with-script-referencing/), reducing user costs and allowing [greater script throughput](https://iohk.io/en/blog/posts/2022/03/21/increasing-the-transaction-throughput-of-cardano/).
+Vasil brings changes that will improve [the handling of on-chain (Plutus) scripts](https://iohk.io/en/blog/posts/2022/04/13/boosting-cardano-s-throughput-with-script-referencing/), reducing user costs and allowing [greater script throughput](https://iohk.io/en/blog/posts/2022/03/21/increasing-the-transaction-throughput-of-cardano/).
 Vasil changes form the first stages of a series of planned improvements that will be rolled out over time.

-More specifically, the release introduces:
+More specifically, this upgrade introduces:

 -   Diffusion pipelining
 -   Plutus V2 (new primitives, a tuned interpreter, and a new cost model)